CowboyLva/ebiomes/README.txt

 Post 1.0.0 - forgotten_monsters, animalworld, nssm

 As of 1.2.0 the player can disable bamboo in Extra Biomes modmenu, either as a preference.
-Or if a different mod will be used for adding bamboo - for this to work the player has to disable reregistering of decorations.
+Or if a different mod will be used for adding bamboo.

 Some biomes depend on others like: